hrittikhere/CGOA-training/README.md

 - Using normal Kubernetes manifest for Packaging

 ### State Store Systems (Git and alternatives)
-- Storage Buckets, Git
+- **Storage Buckets**: Storage buckets, such as those provided by cloud providers like AWS S3 or Google Cloud Storage, can be used as a state store for GitOps.
+These buckets store versioned copies of Kubernetes manifests, providing a reliable source of truth for the desired state.
+- **Git**: Git is commonly used as a state store in GitOps workflows.
+Git repositories store declarative configuration files (manifests) in version control, enabling collaboration, change tracking, and auditability.

 ### Reconciliation Engines (ArgoCD, Flux, and alternatives)
+- **ArgoCD**: ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
+It continuously monitors Git repositories for changes to application manifests and automatically deploys them to the cluster.
+- **Flux**: Flux is a Kubernetes operator that automates the deployment and lifecycle management of applications.
+It pulls manifests from Git repositories and reconciles them with the cluster's state.
+- **JenkinsX**: JenkinsX is an open-source tool for automated CI/CD with Kubernetes.
+While primarily known for CI/CD, JenkinsX also supports GitOps workflows, providing features for declarative deployments and managing Kubernetes configurations.
-- ArgoCD, Argo Workflows, Flux, JenkinsX and how they operate ( Push/Pull Model + Internal/External Reconciliation)
+- How they operate ( Push/Pull Model + Internal/External Reconciliation)

 ### Interoperability with Notifications, Observability, and Continuous Integration Tools
 - Prometheus and [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) with how notification is handled to different messaging platforms
-- Feedback loop in Reconciliation approved by notification
+- A Feedback loop in Reconciliation approved by notification
 - [DORA](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) Metrics

 # Extra Resources:
 - [GitOps Glossary](https://github.com/open-gitops/documents/blob/main/GLOSSARY.md#software-system)
 - [Introduction to GitOps (LFS169)](https://training.linuxfoundation.org/training/introduction-to-gitops-lfs169/)
 - [Learn Argo CD](https://codefresh.io/learn/argo-cd/)
--

 # Study Tips
 - Play with the tools like ArgoCD a bit to understand them clearly